Spin-valley coupling in single-electron bilayer graphene quantum dots: Results

-By closely inspecting the transition (iii), especially close to the $B$-field regime where the $K\!\!\downarrow$ state is crossing the $K'\!\!\downarrow$ state (i.e. around $\epsilon = 0$ we can provide an estimate of the upper limit of a possible disorder-induced mixing of the $K$ and $K'$ states.
-The inset of Fig.~4d shows a close up, where we included the expected transition energies for different values of $\Delta_\mathrm{KK'}$.
-We do not observe any anticrossing and from this comparison we estimate that $\Delta_\mathrm{KK'}$ is surely not exceeding a value of $20 \, \mu$eV in our sample.
+By closely inspecting the transition (iii), especially close to the $B$-field regime where the $K\!\!\downarrow$ state is crossing the $K'\!\!\downarrow$ state (i.e. around $\varepsilon = 0$), we can provide an estimate of the upper limit of a possible disorder-induced mixing of the $K$ and $K'$ states.
+The inset of Fig.~4d shows a close up, where we included the expected transition energies for different values of $\Delta_\mathrm{KK'}$ (see also supplementary information).
+We do not observe any anticrossing within the margin of the energy resolution of our measurement, neither for the device presented in Fig.~4d nor for a second single-electron DQD device presented in the supplementary information.
+From this comparison we estimate that $\Delta_\mathrm{KK'}$ is surely not exceeding a value of $20 \, \mu$eV in both DQD devices.
 Note that this upper limit is significantly smaller than for carbon nanotubes with values on the order of 100~$\mu$eV~\cite{Kuemmeth2008Mar,Jespersen2011Apr}.
+In carbon nanotubes the present $\Delta_\mathrm{KK'}$ may also influence the magnitude of the zero-field splitting of the Kramer's pairs and thus potentially lead to an overestimation of $\Delta_\mathrm{SO}$.
+As the zero field splitting consists of the quadratic sum of the two effects, $\sqrt{\Delta_\mathrm{SO}^2 + \Delta_\mathrm{KK'}^2}$, and our observed splitting is at least a factor three larger than $\Delta_\mathrm{KK'}$, the influence of the intervalley mixing on the observed values of $\Delta_\mathrm{SO}$ is smaller than 10$\%$ and thus lies within the range of our measurement uncertainties. \\